 3. How are your digital skills?

-Though the transition from cash to cashless will cut down huge stresses of operational costs, security against theft, and other vulnerabilities.
+Though the transition from cash to cashless will cut down vast stresses of operational costs, security against theft, and other vulnerabilities.
 Cashless payments come with their own challenges of digital skills.
 You will have to ensure that your staff is well versed with digital security protocols and can identify a potential digital vulnerability, update/install antivirus software, and passwords, and answer POS FAQs.

-Though there is a percentage of customers in Ireland that still prefer cash payments over cashless ones, the greater trend suggests that consumers are getting more convenient and are in the favor of digital payments.
+Though there is a percentage of customers in Ireland that still prefer cash payments over cashless ones, the greater trend suggests that consumers are getting more convenient and are in the favour of digital payments.
 If you do not want your business to be left behind in the trend-making, hire NPI, the first Irish contactless payment service provider, and be a thought leader in the market.